Incontinent Dogs – Diaper Options

 Washable Dog Diapers for Incontinent Dogs

 Many thanks to our friend Hilda for buying Lilly 2 denim, washable dog diapers.
-The denim ones we used aren’t available anymore, but these Pet Parents Washable Dog Diapers are very similar.
+The denim ones we used aren’t available anymore, but you can find similar ones.

 Pro: These seem to work BEST for us.